Corsicans: Number of Corsican speakers

 The January 2007 estimated population of the island was 281,000, while the figure for the March 1999 census, when most of the studies – though not the linguistic survey work referenced in this article – were performed, was about 261,000 (see under Corsica).
 Only a fraction of the population at either time spoke Corsican with any fluency.
 The 2001 population of 341,000 speakers on the island given by Ethnologue exceeds either census and thus may be considered questionable, like its estimate of 402,000 speakers worldwide.

 The use of Corsican over French has been declining.
 In 1980 about 70% of the population "had some command of the Corsican language."
 In 1990 out of a total population of about 254,000 the percentage had declined to 50%, with only 10% using it as a first language.
 The language appeared to be in serious decline when the French government reversed its non-supportive stand and began some strong measures to save it.
 Whether these measures will succeed remains to be seen.
 No recent statistics on Corsican are available.

 UNESCO classifies the Corsican language as a potentially endangered language, as it has "a large number of children speakers" but is "without an official or prestigious status."
 The classification does not state that the language is currently endangered, only that it is potentially so.
 Often acting according to the current long-standing sentiment unknown Corsicans cross out French roadway signs and paint in the Corsican names.
 The Corsican language is a key vehicle for Corsican culture, which is notably rich in proverbs and in polyphonic song.

 Cuisine

 From the mountains to the plains and sea, many ingredients play a role.
 Game such as wild boar (Cignale, Singhjari) is popular, and in old times mouflon (muvra) were consumed.
 There also is seafood and river fish such as trout.
 Delicatessen such as figatellu, coppa, ham (prizuttu), lonzu are made from Corsican pork (porcu nustrale).
 Cheeses like Brocciu, casgiu merzu (the Corsican version of the Sardinian casu marzu), casgiu veghju are made from goat or sheep milk.
 Chestnuts are the main ingredient in the making of pulenta.
 A variety of alcoholic drinks also exist, ranging from aquavita (brandy), red and white Corsican wines (Vinu Corsu), muscat (plain or sparkling), and the famous "cap corse" produced by Mattei.

+Discrimination

+Due to the culture of Vendetta, the presence of mafiosi of Corsican origin in 1920s-1990s, the hostility to the migration of non-Corsicans in Corsica and the multiple attacks in Corsica by local activists, the Corsicans have often been portrayed as a dangerous, intimidating, racist and criminal population by many individuals but also by states, notably the Republic of Genoa or the Kingdom of France.